voltwin-dev/LOD-ML/README.md

 ## Effect of Eigenvalue Number on Performance🐍

-## Scalability to Parameter-Integrated Scenarios🐲
+## The Effect of Training Data Size on Test Accuracy🐲

-## The Effect of Training Data Size on Test Accuracy🐉
+## Scalability to Parameter-Integrated Scenarios🐉

 # References
 - [PDEBench](https://github.com/pdebench/PDEBench)